 Chandler Fashion CenterBack to Top of List

 1. Chandler Fashion Center

-Plan a great escape after a day of meetings and throw in a bit of entertainment and rejuvenation – its a snap at Chandler Fashion Center, the state’s second largest mall.
-With seasonal concert series, special events, entertainment, and dozens of full-service restaurants with a variety of national and local boutiques, this is a must stop on your next trip!
-Grab a great photo in front of world renowned artist, Kelsey Montague’s original, interactive mural
+Plan a great escape after a day of meetings and throw in a bit of entertainment and rejuvenation – its a snap at Chandler Fashion Center, the state’s second-largest mall.
+With seasonal events, entertainment, engaging food court and dozens of full-service restaurants with a variety of national and local boutiques, this is a must-stop on your next trip!
+Grab a great photo in front of world-renowned artist, Kelsey Montague’s original, interactive mural

 Tip: Shop smart on your vacation and receive Visitor Savings with special offers by visitors by texting the word SAVINGS to (480) 526.9200 to sign up and receive your discounts.

 2. Crayola Experience

 One of five locations in the world, Crayola’s premier, one-of-a-kind family attraction features dozens of hands-on activities where families can come together and create colorful memories.